-Are 'hookups' replacing romantic relationships on college campuses?November 8th, 2012 in Health /
+Are 'hookups' replacing romantic relationships on college campuses?November 8, 2012 in Medicine & Health / Health

 "Hooking up" has become such a trend on college campuses that some believe these casual, no-strings-attached sexual encounters may be replacing traditional romantic relationships.
 However, a new study by researchers with The Miriam Hospital's Centers for Behavioral and Preventive Medicine suggests college students are not actually hooking up as frequently as one might think.